 Brazilian Jiu-Jitsu is a martial art that originated in Brazil.
 It is a grappling-based sport that puts a lot of focus on takedowns, submissions, and ground fighting.
 Brazilian Jiu-Jitsu is a popular choice for self-defense and MMA training because of its effectiveness in close-quarters combat.
-BJJ practitioners use a variety of techniques to control and submit their opponents, including joint locks, chokeholds, and throws.
-Brazilian Jiu-Jitsu is a great way to get in shape, learn self-defense, and compete in a challenging and exciting sport by mastering essential jiu jitsu techniques.
+BJJ practitioners use a variety of grappling skills and techniques to control and submit their opponents, including joint locks, chokeholds, and throws.
+Brazilian Jiu-Jitsu is a great way to get in shape, learn self-defense, and compete in a challenging and exciting sport by mastering all the fundamentals, essential jiu jitsu techniques and developing a well-rounded BJJ game.

 What do you need to know before trying BJJ?